 - Nearly half (47%) rarely or never use peer or other tutoring resources.

 - Four in 10 (42%) sometimes or often use a skills lab.

 - Nearly two-thirds (63%) use a computer lab sometimes or often, with one-third (32%) using one often.

-- Nearly three in 10 (29%) students haven’t read any books for personal enjoyment or academic enrichment.
+- Three in 10 (30%) students haven’t read any books for personal enjoyment or academic enrichment.

 - The vast majority of students spend at least some time preparing for class, with two in five (40%) spending between one and five hours, and three in 10 (30%) spending six to ten hours and (30%) eleven hours or more.